-Sproutin' Up improves the health and wellness of under-resourced families in northern Colorado by providing access to fresh produce while educating youth on healthy lifestyles and sustainable agricultural practices.
+Sproutin' Up improves the health, wellness, and job-readiness of under-resourced youth and families in northern Colorado by providing access to fresh produce while educating youth on healthy lifestyles and sustainable agricultural practices.

 WHY WE DO WHAT WE DO